Gloria Montealegre

 Gloria Montealegre is a former television reporter and former deputy press secretary for ex-New Jersey Governor Jon S. Corzine.
 She was a longtime television news reporter for New Jersey Network and was the first female on-air reporter for New York's Channel 47, now Telemundo.

 She immigrated to the United States from Colombia in the 1960s.
 She graduated from Dover High School in 1973.

-Montelegre was the host of Images/Imaginas a Latino public affairs show on the former New Jersey Network television station.
+Montealegre was the host of Images/Imagenes, a Latino public affairs show on the former New Jersey Network television station.
+The show was the longest public service television show on national public television.